 Currently, this is the best eco-friendly airport in the world.
-It was built in the year 2012 and runs exclusively on wind and solar power.
-The airport is powered by electricity generated by photovoltaic cells, installed on the runways, and the rest 65% is generated by the windmills which are located in the periphery of the airport.
+It was built in the year 2012.
+It runs exclusively on wind and solar power.
+Furthermore, the airport on photovoltaic cells for electricity.
+These belong to the runways.
+The rest 65% is generated by the windmills which are located in the periphery of the airport.
 The airport has been constructed from 80% recycled materials too.
 All these eco-focused credentials make Galapagos Airport the most sustainable airport in the world.

 To reduce its carbon footprint, Munich International has eco-friendly lighting and ventilation systems in place.
 Its glass walls enhance the natural light and help to decrease the use of artificial light in the daytime.